 A recent Nazarene General Assembly heard reports from commissions studying the call of a pastor, Nazarene higher education, and the God-called evangelist.
 It takes money for these commissions to meet, research, and write recommendations for the assembly.
 It takes money to get Global Ministry Center staff to the General Assembly.
 World Evangelism Fund money picks up those bills.

 One Wednesday night I spoke at Wichita, Kansas, First Church.
 It was the opening of their annual Faith Promise Convention.
 Wichita First is a church that often gives more than 20 percent of its income to missions.
-At the close of that service Pastor Gene Williams stepped forward to explain their yearly goal.
+At the close of that service, Pastor Gene Williams stepped forward to announce their yearly goal.
 He explained where monies would go.
 He told how it would be going toward the World Evangelism Fund, to two planned Work & Witness projects, and to several Approved Specials.
-As Rev. Williams came back to the total goal, he hesitated.
+As Rev. Williams came back to the total goal, he paused.
 Then he said: "Folks, we can't afford not to reach this goal."

 He reminded them of the church's earlier financial troubles.
 Those had been severe.
 The problems had, however, evaporated when members radically increased their giving to World Evangelism Fund and to special missionary projects.
 God blesses obedient churches just as He does obedient people, Rev. Williams said.